rust-lang/wg-async/src/vision/status_quo/grace_wants_to_integrate_c_api.md

 Doing this a single time is fine, but an end goal of the project is to be able to stream frames from the camera for unspecified lengths of time.
-Grace spends some time searching, and realizes that what she actually wants is a `Stream` of some kind, so that her team can write something similar to:
+Grace spends some time searching, and realizes that what she actually wants is a `Stream` of some kind. `Stream` objects are the asynchronous equivalent of iterators, and her team wants to eventually write something akin to:

 ```rust
 let frame_stream = stream_from_camera(camera, Duration::from_millis(5));